LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 unaltered file data is returned.

 Data can be read line by line or as individual bytes or in chunks of bytes.
-Each read will return the bytes immediately following the previously-read bytes unless the file's read/write position is moved.
+Each read will return the bytes immediately following the previously read bytes unless the file's read/write position is moved.
 Attempts to read past the end of the file will return a zero-sized bytes object.